webhookdb/webhookdb/webhookdb-website/src/docs/manual.md

 #### [create](#create)

 Create an integration for the given organization.

+**--confirm, -c**: If there is already an integration for this service, you will be prompted to confirm you want to create a new integration.
+Pass --confirm to automatically accept this prompt and always create a new integration.

 **--org, -o**="": Takes an org key.
 Run `webhook org list` to see a list of all your org keys.